GitauHarrison/somasoma-eLearning-app/version3/README.md

 - [Apply]() for a virtual class.
 - Complete [registration]().
 - [Enrol]() by making payment.
-- Check your email for a confirmation email.
+- Check your email for a confirmation email _(On Heroku this feature does not work)_.
 - Click on the confirmation link to access your virtual classes.
 - [Login]() to your virtual class.
 - [Start]() your course.